 Hot Stove Dinner

-The dinner will begin with this year's featured guest speaker, former New York Yankees and Mets player, Todd Frazier.
+The dinner will begin with this year's featured guest speaker, former Major League Baseball player, Steve Balboni.

 This year's Union County Baseball Hall of Fame inductees include: